Planning your perfect Oregon road trip

 Have a campfire on the beach

 Oregon is one of the states in the U.S. that allows campfires on the beach.
-There’s lot of driftwood ready to be burned.
+There’s a lot of driftwood ready to be burned.
 Have some fun!
 But make sure to follow the rules for beach campfire safety and extinguish your fire when you’re done.

 Bonfire at Cannon Beach in Oregon

-Note that cell signal can be spotty
+Note that the cell signal can be spotty

 You will be driving through parts of Oregon where you will not have any cell signal.
 Download maps for offline navigation.
 Check the rest of the article, where I share the apps to guide you in planning your trip.